Jose Zulueta: Later political career

 During the Marcos administration, he was made the Presidential Consultant on Local Government.
+In November 1967, he began campaigning for the reelection of president Marcos in the 1969 presidential election.

 He is among the few Filipinos included in the World Biography, 1948 edition and in the International Who's Who, 1952 edition.

 Personal life

 Zulueta was married to Soledad B. Ramos.
+His brother, Francisco Zulueta, also served as a Senator.